In This Article

 - Exfoliates gently: It goes deep within the pores and removes dead skin cells that cause dull skin tone and clogged pores.

-- Fights acne: It has antibacterial properties, and according to Fusco, and it's reported to be bactericidal to P. acnes, which leads to acne.
+- Fights acne: It has antibacterial properties, and according to Fusco, it's reported to be bactericidal to P. acnes, which leads to acne.

 - Reduces inflammation: It soothes irritation and helps to improve red bumps caused by inflammation.